flipacholas/Architecture-of-consoles/articles/playstation-portable.md

   <figcaption class="caption">Memory addressing with the MPU</figcaption>
 {{< /centered_container >}}

-A traditional Memory Management Unit or 'MMU' takes care of giving the CPU access to the components surrounding it, this implies that all the address lines of the CPU will be connected to the MMU; and the latter is connected to the rest of the system.
+A traditional Memory Management Unit or 'MMU' takes care of the CPU's access to the components surrounding it.
+This implies that all the address lines of the CPU will be connected to the MMU; only the latter is connected to the rest of the system.

-This is particularly advantageous to provide features like 'virtual memory' and 'memory protection'.
-Well, to achieve virtual memory, the MMU contains a component called Translation look-aside buffer or 'TLB' to prevent performance degradation.
-Now, **Allegrex's MMU lacks a TLB**, so it focuses on the second example (memory protection).
-This is why 'MPU' is more appropriate name for Allegrex's MMU.
-An MPU is a cutdown version of an MMU without virtual memory.
-In any case, **memory protection gives the system the power to decide which memory locations a program can access**.
+This is particularly advantageous for features like 'virtual memory' and 'memory protection'.
+Well, to achieve virtual memory, an MMU must contain a component called Translation Look-aside Buffer or 'TLB', to prevent performance degradation.
+Now, **Allegrex's MMU lacks a TLB**, so it focuses on memory protection.
+This is why the Allegrex's MMU instead called an MPU (Memory Protection Unit).
+An MPU is a cut-down version of an MMU without virtual memory.
+In any case, **memory protection gives the system the power to decide which memory locations a program can access**.[](comment)

-Thanks to this, Allegrex won't have to deal with user-land programs (i.e. games) accessing restricted locations (i.e. encryption keys).
-To accomplish this, memory addresses are grouped into five segments with different privilege levels set.
-Furthermore, our MPU contains three modes of operation: **User mode**, **Supervisor mode** and **Kernel mode**.
+Thanks to this, the PSP's Allegrex won't have to deal with user-land programs (i.e. games) accessing restricted locations (i.e. encryption keys).
+To accomplish the restriction itself, memory addresses are grouped into five segments with different privilege levels.
+Furthermore, the Allegrex's MPU contains three modes of operation: **user mode**, **supervisor mode** and **kernel mode**.

-If a normal process (operating in 'user mode') wants to access a memory address found in a privileged location, the MPU will ask the operating system (through the use of 'exceptions') if the process should access it and the execution will continue from there.
+If a normal process (operating in user mode) wants to access a memory address found in a privileged location, the MPU will ask the operating system (through the use of 'exceptions') for permission before execution.

 All in all, this allows Sony, the developer of the operating system, to implement a security system enforced by hardware.

 #### Memory available

-So far we've analysed the main CPU and its accelerators.
+So far we've analysed the PSP's main CPU and its accelerators.
 Now let's see the physical memory available in this system.

 {{< centered_container >}}
   {{< linked_img src="cpu/memory.png" alt="Memory diagram" >}}